 Updated: 2014-07-17 09:26

-Tourists look at a Madame Tussauds wax figure of Chancellor Angela Merkel in front Brandenburg Gate in Berlin to mark tomorrow's 60th birthday of the German leader July 16, 2014.
+A Madame Tussauds wax figure of Chancellor Angela Merkel stands in front Brandenburg Gate in Berlin to mark tomorrow's 60th birthday of the German leader July 16, 2014.
 [Photo/Agencies]